 The Music Department curriculum is firmly rooted in the traditions of classical music and jazz, and is comprised of high-level private study, academic music courses, chamber ensembles, jazz ensembles and performances, as well as master classes with world-renowned artists.

 Private Lessons: The focus of the music department curriculum is private instruction with Academy Faculty.
 Each student has two weekly 45-minute private lessons on his or her principal instrument in both classical and jazz instruction.
 These prepare students for performances, competitions, juries, a senior recital, and ultimately, college auditions.

 Studio: Studio is another central aspect of the department.
 Students perform repertoire from private lessons & ensembles in Studio, and are given feedback from Academy Faculty.

 Music Classes: The Music Department classes consist of a combination of requirements and electives.
-These courses include Music Theory, Ear Training, Piano Lab, Composition, Film Scoring, Global Music, Jazz Combo, Chamber Ensemble, Jazz Vocal Workshop and Classical Vocal Workshop.
+These courses include Music Theory, Ear Training, Piano Lab, Composition, Film Scoring, Music History, Jazz Combo, Chamber Ensemble, Jazz Vocal Workshop and Classical Vocal Workshop.
 The curriculum is designed so that as students progress into their Junior and Senior years, they have more control over their afternoon schedule, upon completing the requirements.